JuliaRobotics/Caesar.jl/README.md

 A modern robotic toolkit for localization and mapping -- reducing the barrier of entry for Simultaneous Localization and Mapping (SLAM).

-# UPGRADE NOTICE

-2019/07 -- We are targeting IncrementalInference.jl (IIF) v0.8.x as new and improved with most of the transitions sandboxed in the IIF v0.7.x cycle -- IIF v0.7.x does work but has a few lock step updates with DistributedFactorGraphs.jl v0.2.x as some functionality is being transferred.
-IIF is upstream to both RoME.jl, Caesar.jl, and Arena.jl.
-Please open issues for comments or help.

 # Weblink Info

 Click on the badges to follow web url links: